-Phase 3: Recap of Where the District is Going
+Phase 3: Recap of Where the District is Now: Full Implementation

-Development of a Detailed "Bottom-up" Approach to Capital Budget (version 2.0):
+Development of a Detailed "Bottom-up" Approach to Building the Capital Budget

-While the top-down, capital projects based approach is being used in the near-term, simultaneously the development of a much more granular, asset-by-asset level needs assessment approach using data from the already existing databases in OSSE, Fire and Emergency Medical Services (FEMS), Department of General Services (DGS), Department of Parks and Recreation (DPR), DDOT and the Office of the Chief Technology Officer (OCTO) was initiated.
+While the top-down, capital projects based approach was used in the near-term, the development of a much more granular, asset-by-asset level needs assessment approach using data from the already existing databases across all District agencies has essentially been completed.
+With the exception of certain types of new facility projects, the bottom up approach has been used for all horizontal infrastructure, fleet, building components and all public schools in creating the FY 2019-2024 CIP.

 There are three distinct advantages of developing a "bottom-up" budget driven by individual assets in CARSS: